klasdq222/typora-img/README.md

 # upImages
-the repository for upload images
+the repository for uploading images